Share

 How to propagate Alocasia?

 Alocasia reproduces via small tubers, called corms, which form around the roots.
-These can be planted in their own growing pots with an airy soil mixture.
+These can be planted in their own growing pots and an airy soil mixture.
 With the right care, they quickly grow into cute little plants.

 There are many exciting Alocasia varieties to choose from, from those with large leaves to those with more slender and elegant shapes.

-- Alocasia frydek: A popular plant with dark, almost velvety leaves
+- Alocasia frydek: A popular plant with dark, almost velvety leaves and contrasting white veins.

 - Alocasia cuprea red: Known for its metallic, reddish leaves.